Celebrating Eleven Years Online...!

 With the exception of the mechanical spaces, the cabin structures provide a standing headroom of 6' - 8” (1.93 meters) throughout.
 The Pilot House deck is extended forward in order to enclose the Master Stateroom, creating a high bow profile.
 This permits the main deck accommodations to extend nearly the entire length of the ship.
 Below, the accommodations extend from the utility spaces aft, nearly to the bow.

-Above on the main deck, the cabin sides have been moved outward, eliminating the side decks, making the entire interior aft of the forward stateroom into a large open space, having the galley forward, dining amidships, and the saloon aft.
+On the main deck, the cabin sides have been moved outward, eliminating the side decks.
+This allows the whole interior aft of the forward stateroom to become a large open space with the galley forward, dining amidships, and the saloon aft.
+On the pilot house deck, the changes are more modest, adding a forward-facing large desk just aft of the spiral stairway.

 Summary